What Local Offices Can I Run for?

 2. You can identify the key players, their plans, and what kind of support they have.

 3. You can start making a name for yourself as someone with serious interest in local politics.
-Running a campaign requires support, and getting to know the incumbents within your party could help secure endorsements later on.
+Running a successful campaign requires support, and getting to know the incumbents within your party could help secure endorsements later on or find you an experienced campaign manager.

 To help complete your research, turn to city websites.
 Look at the screenshot on the right to see the menu bar from the Mount Pleasant, Michigan city website.